cdsittampalam/documentation/docs/Qredo Network.md

+#### Blockchain Validator Updates
+The blockchain validator records these events:

+ - the wallet Alice has created on Qredo with her IDDoc

+ - details of the deposit transaction to a wallet address.

+#### Watcher and MPC
+The watcher informs the MPC to generate a Bitcoin address for the incoming money on the Qredo transaction.
+This is also known as a peg-in transaction.

+The watcher adds the Bitcoin address as a watch-only address on the Bitcoin node.
+This allows the node to see changes in the wallet for the money coming in.
+When Anne deposits Bitcoin for Alice in the address, the watcher periodically (every minute) requests wallet changes from its Bitcoin node.

 Money is transferred onto the Qredo blockchain using a peg-In mechanism.
 The peg-in mechanism ensures that, when a user deposits Bitcoin to the Qredo, the network creates an address for the user to send their money to.
 For example, a user creates a Bitcoin fund for the Qredo-generated Bitcoin address of `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`.
 Peg-in addresses are managed by the MPC cluster.
 Once this payment is confirmed by the blockchain, the user has a credited fund on the Qredo app with the total amount available for transfer or withdrawal.